adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 > _"Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.
 Then, when queries come in, they are validated and executed against that schema."_

 Our API has a schema suitable to address the common data from the MFG industry.
-It's composed of the 5 constructs described below:
+The main objects described below:

 - **DesignItem**: Represents an item that contains a product design.
 You coudl think of it as the file in your project.
 - **DesignItemVersion**: A specific version of a design.